History of soccer timeline: Everything You Need to Know

 The Origin of Modern-Day Sport

-Soccer as we know it originated in Great Britain in the 1800s, first known as Association Football.
-In 1863, England established the first regulating body of the sport named conveniently the Football Association.
-It was created to form a single set of rules that will control how the game is played among the members.
+Soccer, or football, originated in Great Britain in the 1800s and its first known name was Association Football.
+In 1863, England established the first regulating body of the sport named conveniently the Football Association, which was created to form a single set of rules to control how the game is played.

-Simply put, the organization is now the global governing body of the sport.
-FIFA’s initial founding members were France, Spain, Denmark, Belgium, Sweden, the Netherlands, and Switzerland.
+FIFA’s initial founding members include France, Spain, Denmark, Belgium, Sweden, Netherlands, and Switzerland.

 Other Important Milestones

-The first official international match was played in 1872 between the national teams of England and Scotland.
-Interestingly, it ended with a 0-0 draw.
+The first official international match was played in 1872 between the national teams of England and Scotland which ended in a 0-0 draw.

-As for the first international match that was played outside of Great Britain – it was the match between USA and Canada.
-Canada won 1-0.
+The first international match that was played outside of Great Britain was between USA and Canada, which ended in a 1-0 win for Canada.

 Globalization of Soccer